TomCodess/karina-bot/README.md

 ## 🖤 Acknowledgements

 - Inspired by K-Pop and the amazing global fanbase.
-- Thanks to all contributors and testers for making Gehlee awesome.
+- Thanks to all contributors and testers for making Karina awesome.
 - Shoutout to the developers of [Discord.js](https://discord.js.org/) and all other libraries used in this project.

 ---